lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Each registered Composite ML-KEM algorithm specifies the choice of `KDF` and `Domain` -- see {{sec-alg-ids}} and {{sec-domsep-values}}.
 Given that each Composite ML-KEM algorithm fully specifies the component algorithms, including for example the size of the RSA modulus, all inputs to the KEM combiner are fixed-size and thus do not require length-prefixing.

 * `mlkemSS` is always 32 bytes.
-* `tradSS` in the case of ECDH this is derived by the decapsulator and therefore the length is not controlled by the attacker, however in the case of RSA-OAEP this value is directly chosen by the sender and both the length and content could be freely chosen by an attacker.
+* `tradSS` in the case of DH this is derived by the decapsulator and therefore the length is not controlled by the attacker, however in the case of RSA-OAEP this value is directly chosen by the sender and both the length and content could be freely chosen by an attacker.
 * `tradCT` is either an elliptic curve public key or an RSA-OAEP ciphertext which is required to have its length checked by step 1b of RSAES-OAEP-DECRYPT in [RFC8017].
 * `tradPK` is the public key of the traditional component (elliptic curve or RSA) and therefore fixed-length.
 * `Domain` is a fixed value specified in this document.